Print Friendly, PDF & Email

-After a stillbirth or miscarriage, many women are shocked to find that their milk will begin to come in within a few days after delivery.
+After stillbirth, pregnancy loss, infant loss or miscarriage, many women are shocked to find that their milk will begin to come in within a few days after delivery.
 Naturally, this can be a traumatizing experience for a woman who is grieving her baby.

 After your baby has died – particularly after a later-term loss (>20 weeks) – it is important to know that your milk will likely come in a few days after delivery.
 Your breasts will be swollen and tender, but there are several options available to help you manage the engorgement and minimize the physical pain, including techniques for suppressing lactation or donating your milk.